20centaurifux/severin/README.md

-# Severin
+# severin

 ## Introduction

-Severin provides a Clojure API for implementing pools of resources like network or database connections.
+severin provides a Clojure API for implementing resource pools, such as network and database connections.

 ## Installation